 Ask any WordPress expert the most important aspects of website health and maintenance and WordPress updates are sure to find a top mention.
 And yet, it’s the one aspect most website owners are likely to ignore.
-In fact, the 2020 WordPress statistics say that only 23.3% of WordPress users have upgraded to the latest version while nearly 64% are using much older 3.x. versions!
+In fact, WordPress statistics say that only 23.3% of WordPress users have upgraded to the latest version while nearly 64% are using much older 3.x. versions!

 We understand that keeping a site updated can be challenging.
 It requires applying updates to the Core WordPress, plugins, and themes.
 All this becomes harder if you manage multiple websites – each with different sets of plugins and themes.
 There’s also the fear of breaking or crashing a stable website.
 In fact, this fear is one of the biggest reasons that users hesitate to update.